 “Beta-alanine raises muscle carnosine levels and increases the amount of work you can perform at high intensities."

 To get more and better results from your pre-workout, consider mixing your pre-workout with the following ingredients:

 Yes, the very same black pepper used in seasoning your meals produces Bioperine, the marketing term for it.

-This chemical boosts energy and constant temperature by increasing absorption rate and improving thermogenesis properties when you’re working out .
+According to a study published in the National Center for Biotechnology Information (NCBI), this chemical boosts energy and constant temperature by increasing absorption rate by up to 20% and improving thermogenesis properties when you’re working out .

-Cyclic Dextrin is easily absorbed through the intestinal lining, where it is converted into glucose and supplies the muscle sustainably boosting your energy levels during high-intensity workouts .
+According to insights from the study published in the National Center for Biotechnology Information (NCBI), cyclic Dextrin is easily absorbed through the intestinal lining, where it is converted into glucose and supplies the muscle sustainably, boosting your energy levels during high-intensity workouts .

 As this compound is slowly absorbed the insulin somehow doesn't jump as much, and your blood glucose concentrations do not plummet throughout your exercise.

 This guarantees that energy concentrations remain high, allowing productivity to stay high.